-There is growing concern among consumer groups and government regulators that indirect compensation based on commissions may lead to unsuitable advice.
+Concern is growing among consumer groups and government regulators that indirect compensation based on commissions could lead to unsuitable advice.
 Would customers of retail financial services be better served if, instead, intermediaries were paid directly, through an hourly fee?
 Brokers or financial advisers would then earn the same compensation regardless of the ultimate decision of the customer and would thus no longer be biased toward recommending a particular product or service.
 But if the prevalent compensation structure for advice seriously compromises its value, why would intermediaries and product providers not find a more efficient arrangement?